It’s more usual to think of green tea as something we drink. In recent years, smoking green tea has also become popular.

 Symptoms of caffeine overdose include nausea, dizziness, and anxiety, but they are rarely life-threatening.

-Keep in mind: Smoking anything — tea, tobacco, or other — has serious health hazards.
+Keep in mind: Smoking anything — tea, tobacco, or other — .
 This is true because you are burning and breathing in carbon.

 Smoking tea cannot be considered as healthy as drinking green tea.
 In fact, the health hazards most likely outweigh the benefits.